 Section 4.
 Finance

-The Finance Committee shall be responsible for managing the SOCIETY’S finances including preparing and submitting the budget.
+A. The Finance Committee shall be responsible for managing the SOCIETY’s finances including preparing and submitting the budget.

-- The Membership and Qualifications Committee shall review all membership nominations for compliance with the SOCIETY’S requirements and shall recommend qualified candidates to the Board of Directors for induction into Phi Tau Sigma.
-In those cases where the vote within the Membership and Qualifications Committee is not approved by two-thirds vote of the Committee members, it shall present the candidate before the Board of Directors for a vote by majority rule.
+- The Membership Qualification and Evaluation Committee shall review all membership nominations for compliance with the SOCIETY’s requirements and shall recommend qualified candidates to the Board of Directors for induction into Phi Tau Sigma.
+In those cases where the vote within the Membership Qualifications and Evaluation Committee is not approved by two-thirds (2/3) vote of the Committee members, it shall present the candidate before the Board of Directors for a vote by majority rule.
 If passed, the new member shall be inducted into Phi Tau Sigma.
 It shall develop suitable guidelines for acceptance and promotional material to explain or interpret membership qualifications, requirements and obligations.

 - The Committee also shall assist Chapter Membership Committees in expediting the nomination of new Members (professional or student status at time of nomination) and new Lifetime Members.

 - The Committee shall consist of not less than three (3) Members, not more than one of whom may be a member of the Board of Directors.

 - The Nominations and Elections Committee shall solicit nominations for President Elect and Directors, screen candidates and obtain written agreements from them to serve if elected, in time to meet the balloting deadlines.